littledan/proposal-module-fragments/README.md

 JS module fragments, like all other modules, are kept track of in the [module map](https://html.spec.whatwg.org/#module-map).
 Whenever a JavaScript module which contains module fragments is imported (whether or not the fragment was imported), there is a module map entry made for each module fragment.
 The module fragments (as well as the top-level module) only have their dependencies loaded if they are *directly* imported; other entries may exist as a side effect, since they were found in the same file, but it's not time to fetch and parse their dependencies until that particular module is imported.
 This means that modules in the module map will need an extra bit to track whether they are "loaded" in this sense.

 ## FAQ

-### Why the `#`?

-It's @littledan's goal in life to make JS programmers write the `#` character all the time.

-No, seriously: the idea is to associate module fragments with the broader concept of URL fragment identifiers.
-Such an association makes it clear how module fragment relate to the broader pattern of using URLs for module specifiers, and it makes a clear syntax for importing a module fragment defined in a different file.
-Using fragments also makes this feature more "stateless"--you don't have to worry about loading things int he right order, getting the mapping in place before referring to it.

-Anyway, the interpretation of the specifier is host-defined, and not all hosts have to use `#`.

 ### Does this proposal meet privacy concerns about bundling?